Types of Cloud Computing & Cloud Computing Services [2025]

 A hybrid cloud environment model is a combination of a private and public cloud environment model.
 It provides IT solutions that meet specific business requirements seeking benefits of both public cloud environments and their private cloud.
 The hybrid cloud model is one of the most scalable, flexible, and cost-effective environments, along with enhanced security.

 Hybrid cloud architecture has two common types of viz.
-Cloudbursting and outsource non-critical applications.
-Depending on the purpose, applications can be shared on both private or public cloud, but most organizations host essential applications on their own IT resources.
-Though it’s the most adaptable cloud environment, there might be conflicts in the network level communication between private and public clouds.
+Cloudbursting and outsourcing non-critical applications.
+Depending on the purpose, applications can be shared on both private and public clouds, but most organizations host essential applications on their own IT resources.
+Though it’s the most adaptable cloud environment, there might be conflicts in the network-level communication between private and public clouds.

 upGrad’s Exclusive Software Development Webinar for you –